 “I wonder what will happen on your Jewish haj?
 Where will you go, who will you meet, how will it change you?”

-Joy Sisisky asked those questions in her 2014 Eli Talk (yes, the Jewish version of TED Talks), and, as a part of BBYO’s first Ambassadors to Ukraine trip, I and 13 other Jewish leaders from across North America joined our brothers and sisters in Active Jewish Teens (BBYO’s partner across the former Soviet Union) at their fourth annual International Conference and pondered these questions throughout a momentous, formative, awe-inspiring week — our Jewish haj — from Nov.
+Joy Sisisky asked those questions in her 2014 Eli Talk (yes, the Jewish version of TED Talks), and, as a part of BBYO’s first Ambassadors to Ukraine trip, I and 13 other Jewish leaders from across North America joined our brothers and sisters in Active Jewish Teens, the American Jewish Joint Distribution Committee’s growing teen movement in the former Soviet Union and a BBYO partner through a global JDC partnership, at their fourth annual International Conference and pondered these questions throughout a momentous, formative, awe-inspiring week — our Jewish haj — from Nov.
 13 to 20 in Ukraine.

 I initially decided to travel across the world to support my growth and development as a leader in BBYO and to experience a community I was unfamiliar with.
 “Is there even that much of a Jewish community in Ukraine?”
 I wondered.
 “What’s there that’s so special?”